Callistadem/Callistadem/README.md

 ## 👋 Hey there, I'm Callista!

 I am a **4th year Computer Science student** at McGill University with an interest in **Web Development**.
 Most of my experience has been in frontend but I am eager to expand my backend knowledge.
-Having taken a variery of classes in ML, Data Science, and more, I am always open to learning new things!
+Having taken a variety of classes in ML, Data Science, and more, I am always open to learning new things!

 After my Bachelor's degree and I plan on pursuing a Master's in Computer Science.
 I am currently looking for a Winter and/or Summer 2025 internship.